Garza v. Idaho: Opinion of the Court

 The majority opinion, written by Sotomayor and joined by Roberts, Ginsburg, Breyer, Kagan, and Kavanaugh, held that Garza's trial counsel rendered ineffective assistance.
 In Strickland v.
 Washington, the Supreme Court held that a defendant claiming ineffective assistance of counsel must prove counsel's representation fell below an objective standard of reasonableness and such deficiency was prejudicial to the defense.

 Dissent

 Justice Thomas, joined by Gorsuch and joined in part by Alito, filed a dissenting opinion which held that the defense acted reasonably by refusing to file an appeal.
 The dissent argued that the majority's opinion creates a "defendant-always-wins" rule that has no basis in previous case law or the Sixth Amendment.
-Part III of Thomas' dissent, joined by Gorsuch but not Alito, suggests the landmark Gideon v.
+Part III of Thomas's dissent, joined by Gorsuch but not Alito, suggests the landmark Gideon v.
 Wainwright (1963, guaranteeing poor defendants a right to a lawyer in state criminal cases) was wrongly decided and should be overruled.